massimopizzol/aligned-converter/README.md

 Important, **do not change column names** in the template.
 The LCI table must have these column with these exact names:

-Activity database
+Activity database;
-Activity code
+Activity code;
-Activity name
+Activity name;
-Activity unit
+Activity unit;
-Activity type
+Activity type;
-Exchange database
+Exchange database;
-Exchange input
+Exchange input;
-Exchange amount
+Exchange amount;
-Exchange unit
+Exchange unit;
-Exchange type
+Exchange type;
-Exchange uncertainty type
+Exchange uncertainty type;
-Exchange loc
+Exchange loc;
-Exchange scale
+Exchange scale;
-Exchange negative
+Exchange negative;
-Simapro name
+Simapro name;
-Simapro unit
+Simapro unit;
 Simapro type

-For import into brightway the last seven columns are not mandatory.
-For import into Simapro brighway codes are not needed.
-Additional columns can be added if needed.
+For import into Brightway2, the last seven columns are not mandatory.
+For import into Simapro, Brighway2 exchange codes are not needed.
+Additional columns can be added if needed (e.g., a column named "notes" or "additional information").

 ## Import to SimaPro